Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Prior Sensitivity Analysis

 \subsection{Prior Selection}

-Since interest mainly centres on the prior structure given to the shape parameter(s) $a$ $(a_i's)$, we consider the same vague gamma prior on the concentration parameter $c$ for the different prior setups.
-As for the shape parameters, we can recall from Section~\ref{post_inf_a} that we are mainly interested in scale-mixture gamma priors and gamma vague priors since they allow us to have a conjugate structure on some of the parameters while introducing a shrinkage structure ideal for feature selection.
-In particular, we centre our attention on vague gamma priors for $\lambda$ and $\alpha$ and on the gamma-gamma prior structure described in \eqref{gamma-gamma-prior}, since it allows us to study quite interesting setups for different values of $(\lambda,\phi,\kappa)$ such as the Lomax prior with $\lambda=1$, the objective Lomax prior \citep{walker+villa} with $\lambda=\phi=\kappa=1$ and a half-Cauchy type prior with $\lambda=\phi=0.5$.
-With respect to the posterior inference, it is important to mention that for all these models we consider an effective sample size of 1000 observations obtained from the posterior distribution using the MCMC scheme detailed in Section~\ref{Est}, with 251,000 iterations, a burn-in of 1000 and a thinning of 250 to ensure samples with low-correlation for the parameters of the beta-CoRM models.
-As of the computational time, and despite the large number of simulations, the four models required around 12 minutes to finish the posterior inference.
+Since the interest mainly centres on the prior structure given to the score parameter(s) $a$ $(a_i's)$ we consider the same vague gamma prior on the concentration parameter $c$ for the different prior setups.
+As for the score parameters we can recall from Section~\ref{post_inf_a} that we are mainly interested in scale-mixture gamma priors and gamma vague priors since they allow us to have a conjugate structure on some of the parameters while introducing a shrinkage structure ideal for feature selection.
+In particular we centre our attention on vague gamma priors for $\lambda$ and $\alpha$ and on the gamma-gamma prior structure described in \eqref{gamma-gamma-prior} since it allows us to study quite interesting setups for different values of $(\lambda,\phi,\kappa)$ such as a half-Cauchy type prior ($\lambda=\phi=0.5$), the Lomax prior ($\lambda=1$) and the objective Lomax prior \citep{walker+villa} ($\lambda=\phi=\kappa=1$), which is a particular case of the Lomax distribution with shape and scale parameter equal to one.
+The objective Lomax prior is a particular type of objective distribution that has the property of not depending on the sampling distribution, but only on the parameter space, and to minimise an information criterion.
+Compared to other objective priors, it has the advantage of being proper, easing its implementation.